andrewhwaller/david-legacy-session-7/slides.md

 # Rebuilding the Fallen Tent

-## Session 6: Psalmist, Prophet, Ruler, Guy
+## Session 7: Whose Son is the Son of David?

 ---
 layout: quote